-Samuel Nussbaum, M.D., age 71, has served on our Board of Directors since March 2018.
-Dr. Nussbaum currently serves as a Strategic Consultant to EBG Advisors and a Senior Advisor to Sandbox Industries and to the Ontario Teachers' Pension Plan.
-Dr. Nussbaum is a Professor of Clinical Medicine at Washington University School of Medicine, an adjunct professor at the Olin School of Business, Washington University and a Senior Fellow at the USC Schaeffer Center for Health Policy and Economics.
+Samuel Nussbaum, M.D., age 72, has served on our Board of Directors since March 2018.
+Dr. Nussbaum currently serves as a Strategic Consultant to EBG Advisors and a Senior Advisor to Sandbox Industries and to the Ontario

+Teachers' Pension Plan.
+Dr. Nussbaum is a Senior Fellow at the USC Schaeffer Center for Health Policy and Economics.
 From 2000 until 2016, Dr. Nussbaum served as Executive Vice President, Clinical Health Policy, and Chief Medical Officer for Anthem.
-Dr. Nussbaum received his B.A. from New York University and his M.D. from Mount Sinai School of Medicine.
+From 1996-2000, Dr. Nussbaum was Executive Vice President of BJC Healthcare, one of the nation's largest integrated health care systems.
+Nussbaum received his B.A. from New York University and his M.D. from Mount Sinai School of Medicine.
 He trained in internal medicine at Stanford University and Massachusetts General Hospital and in endocrinology at Harvard Medical School and Massachusetts General Hospital.
 We believe Dr. Nussbaum is qualified to serve on our Board of Directors based on his extensive experience in the health care industry.